-How Nathaniel Bassey started a praise and worship movement on Instagram
+How one man started a worship movement on Instagram

 "He's on course to build the largest congregation ever with 1 phone and Instagram /Facebook" said Facebook user OO Nwoye.

 "One lesson I have taken away from the success of this #hallelujahchallenge is have a specific/consistent theme and go live at a time the audience would not be distracted.
-This has helped in the pulling together the mass compared to others who have tried adhoc live streaming." she added.
+This has helped in the pulling together the mass compared to others who have tried adhoc live streaming." he added.

 The #Halleluyahchallenge has also gained the attention of popular Nigerian celebrities like Funke Akindele, Don Jazzy and Toke Makinwa who have also shared the hashtag with their followers.